 View this post on Instagram

-T-Mac benefited from the space shooters like Shane created and he hadn’t experienced that during his prior seasons in Orlando.
-The two-time scoring champion was likely a more enthusiastic passer because he was coming from a situation that didn’t present him with the same options.
+T-Mac possibly benefited from the space created by shooters like Battier.
+The two-time scoring champion may have been a more enthusiastic passer at Houston because he was coming from a situation (in Orlando) that didn’t present him with that option at all.

-Furthermore, Houston’s roster during the McGrady-Ming era lacked a dedicated playmaking guard.
+Furthermore, Houston’s roster during the McGrady-Yao Ming era lacked a dedicated playmaking guard.
 This likely forced T-Mac to step up as a creator.
-Though he might have dropped more pinpoint passes to Battier than James did, McGrady also averaged his career-high in turnovers as a Houston Rocket.
+Though he might have dropped more pinpoint passes to Battier than James did, McGrady also averaged a career-high in turnovers as a Rocket.

-T-Mac averaged a career-high 6.5 assists in Houston during his first full season with Battier.
-However, Bron has surpassed the 6.5 assist mark 16 times in his career, averaging as many as 10.2 assists per game through a full season.
+T-Mac, however, averaged a career-high 6.5 assists in Houston during his first full season with Battier.
+Then again, Bron has surpassed the 6.5 assist mark 16 times in his career, averaging as high as 10.2 assists per game through a full season.

-On a pure numerical basis, it’s hard to argue that any wing player was a better playmaker than the King.
-But Battier’s argument was not as much about volume as it was about accuracy.
+Based on these stats, it’s hard to argue that any wing player would have been a better playmaker than the King.
+However, Battier’s argument was not as much about volume as it was about accuracy.

 As a catch and shoot scorer, Battier clearly held accuracy in high regard.
-Pinpoint passes made it easier for him to quickly get into his shooting motion, and McGrady helped him the most in that regard.
+Pinpoint passes made it easier for him to quickly get into his shooting motion.
+And McGrady would have been better at providing Battier that.